BNCT Cancer Therapy

 Cellular-Precision Neutron Therapy

-ASPL Fusion is building India’s first accelerator-based BNCT facility.
-A proton accelerator generates epithermal neutrons through a carefully engineered Beam Shaping Assembly (BSA).
+ASPL Fusion is working to establish accelerator-based BNCT capability in India.
+A proton accelerator is designed to generate epithermal neutrons through a carefully engineered Beam Shaping Assembly (BSA).
 A boron compound administered to the patient accumulates preferentially in tumour cells.
-When irradiated, the boron captures neutrons and releases high-energy alpha particles with a range of just one cell diameter — destroying only the tumour while leaving adjacent healthy tissue intact.
+When irradiated, the boron captures neutrons and releases high-energy alpha particles with a range of approximately one cell diameter — destroying the tumour while leaving adjacent healthy tissue intact.

 Why It Matters